bmwoo/bmwoo.github.io/_posts/2017-01-01-publications.md

 <script src="https://unpkg.com/ionicons@4.5.5/dist/ionicons.js"></script>

 <!--## 2017-->
-Woo, B. M., & Mitchell, J. P.. (in press).
+Woo, B. M., & Mitchell, J. P. (in press).
 Simulation: a strategy for mindreading similar but not dissimilar others? *Journal of Experimental Social Psychology*.

 Woo, B. M., & Schaller, M. (in press).
 “Parental” responses to human infants (and  puppy dogs): Evidence that the perception of eyes is especially  influential, but eye contact is not. *PLoS One*.